jroo/monome-teensy/README.md

 }
 ```

-update your loop code to make all grid leds pulse by setting the intensity of all leds to zero then gradually increasing and decreasing the intensity
+update your loop code to make all grid leds pulse

 ```c
 void loop()